d20fantasy/d20fantasy.github.io/_posts/2019-06-25-Character-Creation.md

 tags: [Start]
 ---

+For you suckers that have decided to join this campaign <!--endexcerpt-->

 <span style="font-size: 24px;">Create a character</span>

 *   You should have chosen "Create a character" when you were sent the invite link